fusionbox/django-authtools/docs/admin.rst

 django-authuser provides a couple of Admin classes.
 The default one is :class:`NamedUserAdmin`, which provides an admin similar to django.contrib.auth.
-If you are not using the :class:`AbstractNamedUser`, you might want the :class:`UserAdmin` instead.
+If you are not using the :class:`~authuser.models.AbstractNamedUser`, you might want the :class:`UserAdmin` instead.

 If you are using your own user model, authuser won't register an Admin class to avoid problems.
 If you define ``REQUIRED_FIELDS`` on your custom model, authuser